Rikj000/Android-Auto-XLauncher-Unlocked/ReadMe.md

 | Xposed Module | Unlock more 3th party Android Auto apps! *(e.g. Fermata, OsmAnd, S2A, ...)* | ✔️ | ✔️ |

 ![Android Auto - XLauncher Unlocked](images/Android-Auto-XLauncher-Unlocked.png)

+## Description

+XLauncher Unlocked is a separate app, to unlock more features in your Android Auto app.

+It can launch existing / hidden Android Auto screens with root / ADB commands.
+Classic can be launched without root.

+If using the Xposed module,
+then it will also hook into an existing Android Auto function,
+to run some additional code behind it,
+to make some of the "installed as Google Play" checks always come back as valid,
+which does not modify the AA app itself.

+Due to the nature of the implementation of the features,
+you should not have to be afraid of "having to wipe AA data to test".
+Because no AA data is touched / no AA files are edited in a persistent way.

+## Default "launch option"

+The "Set the next used launch option as default" check-mark can be used to
+automatically launch the "launch option" behind the button you click after checking the check-mark.

+After a default "launch option" is configured, the next times you open XLauncher Unlocked,
+it will automatically open that "launch option" for you.

+This works for every "launch option" (Classic, Material3, Debug options),
+and can easily be re-configured by selecting another "launch option" with the check-mark still configured.

+Clearing/resetting the usage of the default "launch option" is as easy as un-checking the check-mark

 ## Honorable mentions